Virginia Recording Laws: Consent Rules and Penalties

 | Using illegally obtained communications | Class 6 Felony | 1-5 years imprisonment |

-Note: Class 6 felonies in Virginia can be treated as misdemeanors at the court’s discretion, resulting in a maximum of 12 months in jail and/or a $2,500 fine.
+Note: Class 6 felonies in Virginia are considered "wobblers."
+At the court's discretion, the offense can be treated as a misdemeanor, resulting in a maximum of 12 months in jail and/or a $2,500 fine.
+Factors like criminal history, the nature of the offense, and the defendant's intent influence sentencing.

 Virginia provides substantial civil remedies for victims of illegal recording: